wzy526/wzy526.github.io/_pages/about.md

   - /about.html
 ---

 Hello, my name is Ziyi Wang, I also go by the name Stacey.
-I am currently employed as a full-time research assistant in the Department of Automization at Tsinghua University, advised by Prof.[Gao Huang](https://www.gaohuang.net/).
+I am currently employed as a full-time research assistant in the Department of Automation at Tsinghua University, advised by Prof.[Gao Huang](https://www.gaohuang.net/).

 I obtained my Bachelor of Science degree in Mathematics and Business Administration, concentrating in Big Data Analytics, from University of Orgeon in 2020.
-I further pursued a Master of Engineering degree in FinTech fron Duke Univeristy in 2023. **Meanwhile, I am actively seeking open CS/ECE PhD positions for Fall 2025 in North America.**
+I further pursued a Master of Engineering degree in FinTech fron Duke University in 2023. **Meanwhile, I am actively seeking open CS/ECE PhD positions for Fall 2025 in North America.**

 My research interest is in Machine Learning with a focus on Deep Learning Model Architectures, Large Multimodal Models (LMM), Generative Models, and Computer Vision.